AnnaP464/COMP-4350-Group-8/sprint0.md

 ### Tech Stack

-Front End - React
+##### Front End

-Back End -

-Database -

-Testing - Github Triggers/Hooks

-API -

-### Technology Rationale

 React - Our team has previous experience with React and similar technology (Angular).

+##### Back End

+##### Database

+##### Testing
-GitHub - The project is already hosted on github, it makes sense to take advantage of the triggers and hooks to help automate the formatting, testing and building.
+Github Triggers/Hooks - The project is already hosted on github, it makes sense to take advantage of the triggers and hooks to help automate the formatting, testing and building.

+##### API

 ### Work Coordination

 Our group has settled on using discord to maintain a common idea of the project as well as call when we want to discuss a potential change of plans or upcoming deadline.
 Google Docs works well when it comes to more informal documents that are not submission-critical.

 We have so far allocated work based on personal interest, and personal experience.
 Making sure to clear up who is assigned what during inperson or online meetings.
+When we begin implementing the application, assigning github issues will be a potential way for us to keep track of which feature resides with each of us.